NCR-CoDE/quicktheories-site/quickstart/basics.md

 The smallest found value is reported along with a sample of any other falsifying values found along the way.

 There is no guarantee that this is the smallest possible falsifying value or that others don't exist.
-Generally the shrunk values will be easier to understand and work with than the original un-shrunk ones - patterns might be visible in the reported values.
+Generally the shrunk values will be easier to understand and work with than the original un-shrunk ones, as patterns might be visible in the reported values.

 <br/>
 <h3>Seeds and repeatable tests</h3>